 Theoretical and empirical analysis of firm conduct with emphasis on firms in oligopolistic industries.
 Examination of conduct primarily, but not entirely, from a game theory perspective.
 Exploration of business practices such as product differentiation and advertising, research and development, and price discrimination.
 Consideration of questions of firm organization such as vertical integration.
 Prerequisite, 265 and 275 or consent of instructor.
 Course is intended for those fulfilling the senior project requirement.
 Not open to students who have taken 435.
 Maximum enrollment, 12.
 Prerequisite, Econ 265 and Econ 275 ,or consent of instructor.
 Maximum enrollment, 12.
 Elizabeth Jensen.

 Examines the effects of taxation and government expenditure programs at the federal, state, and local levels.
 Emphasis on empirical literature to test theoretical predictions and to inform effective policy.
 Topics include the need for a public sector, provision of public goods, voting behavior, externalities, income distribution, the incidence and efficiency of alternative taxes, and redistributive polices such as public assistance and Social Security.
 This course is intended for those fulfilling the senior project requirement.
 (Quantitative and Symbolic Reasoning.)
 Prerequisite, ECON 265, 275, 285 or consent of instructor.
+Not open to students who have taken 540.
 Maximum enrollment, 12.
 Paul Hagstrom.

 560S Research Seminar.

 Each student works intensively on a topic chosen in consultation with the instructor.
 Weekly meetings held to hear progress reports and to discuss research techniques pertinent to student topics.
 Candidates for honors must complete this course.
 Prerequisite, 265, 275, 285, 400 and permission of the department.
 Maximum enrollment, 12.
-Barth, A Owen, Pliskin.
+Conover, Jones, Wu.